collective/Products.ImageEditor/README.txt

 Introduction
 ============
 Once installed this product adds a "Image Editor" link near the image widget.
-You can also manually enable an Image Editor button.
+It also provides an Image Editor Button.

 Features
 --------